rhysseddon/Flags-Quiz-MS2-Project-/README.md

 - On the right side the flag count "Flag: 40/50" and below it the score "Score: 10".

 ### Central Container
-- Central container which will display the flags and correct/incorrect messages, 75% width on desktop, 100% on tablet and mobile.
+- Central container which will display the flags, 75% width on desktop, 100% on tablet and mobile.
 - Below the flag four clickable buttons displaying the answers which should be the same colour as the reset button.

 #### Start Modal
 - When the user first enters the site a transparent pop up modal should display within the central container, displaying the centralised text "Welcome!, Match the correct country to the flag" and below a "Begin" button.

 #### End Modal
-- When the game ends a transparent pop up modal should display within the central container.
+- When the game ends a pop up modal should display within the central container.
 - If the user has a high score it should display the centralised text "Welldone!, you scored: _their score_" and below a "Restart" button.
 - If the user has a low score it should display the centralised text "Bad Luck!, you scored: _their score_" and below a "Restart" button.

 ### Footer
 - Should contain small centralised text displaying "Developed by Rhys Seddon"

+#### Features left out
+- I decided to leave out the "correct"/"incorrect messages from displaying on top of the flags, as the flags are many different colours it would be difficult to clearly display the messages without looking compromised from similar colours from the flags.
+- To streamline the testing of the site I decided to keep the number of flags (questions) to a minimum, so the tester will not have to answer a large volume of questions to get to test the end features of the game.
+More flags can easliy be implemented later as I used `flagcount.length` for anywhere the amount of flags would be needed, so the developer would only need to add the flag images to the images folder and country names to the `flags` array to add extra questions.

 ## Game
 ### Start